ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 PDFs for all readings are accesible in the [readings repository](https://github.com/ethicsatbrandeis/readings) on our GitHub.

 ## Spring 2020 Schedule
-Meetings are every other week, with the exact day and time currently TBD.
+Meetings are every other Tuesday, from 5:00 - 6:30pm.

 The location for our meetings is Volen 101 in the [Volen Center for Complex Systems](https://goo.gl/maps/Z2sJtW1zjDJKbyrg9) (although, if the weather is nice, sometimes we'll convene on the grass outside Volen, next to Chapels Field).

 2/11 - *Begining of Semester Meeting* <br>
 2/25 - *Environment Concerns* <br>